vukrosic/OpenAI-API-VS-Code-Feedback/README.md

 # OpenAI-API-VS-Code-Feedback
 Collecting feedback and bug reports for my OpenAI API VS Code extension.

-# VS Code Extension - OpenAI Chat
+# VS Code Extension - Ultimate OpenAI API

 This is a VS Code extension for generating text using [OpenAI's ChatGPT / GPT-3.5 / GPT-4 API](https://openai.com/).
 It provides a user interface for inputting messages and receiving responses from the API.